aidyp/adp/content/unlisted/primes.md

 ![Alt](/pictures/primes/erastothenes_fives.png#center)

 All the numbers that remain uncoloured are prime.

-You may be wondering if we have to repeat this process with 7, 11, etc. We don't! {proof at the end? explanation}
+You may be wondering if we have to repeat this process with 7, 11, 13, etc. The answer is no, we don't, if we are only counting up to 30.

+{{< expandable label="why not?" level="3" >}}

+One way to think of factors is like weights.

+{{</ expandable>}}

 ### to infinity, and beyond